 To close out your grant, you will need to submit a 2-page, single-spaced final report via the URG system.
 The primary audience of this report is your faculty sponsor, who will need to endorse it for the grant to be officialy completed.
-Check with your faculty sponsor around her/his expectations before beginning your report.
+You begin the process of creating your final report you need to first have a conversation with your faculty sponsor around her/his expectations.

 From the Office of Undergraduate Research's perspective, this report is not intended to serve as a full write-up of your results (it is only 2 pages after all).
 It is our hope that this project will lead you to bigger and better things, like potentially publishing your results, but we want that to occur organically within your field.
-The idea is to paint a clear picture of your grant findings and your experience doing the research.
+We need a summary of your project findings and your experience doing the research.
+You will also need to include the dates of the 8 weeks that you worked on the grant (full time with no other committments, as indicated grant acceptance that you signed).
 Your report can really be boiled down to these three questions:

 - What did I do?